briankrd/Malsp-KUSTOM/README.md

 # Modern Android Lock Screen Project
-Malsp is a preset for KLCK that brings the Google Pixel lock screen experience to older devices and OEM Android distributions with some additional customization features.
+Malsp is a preset for KLCK that delivers the Google Pixel "Material You" experience to the lock screen of devices with OEM and older Android versions, offering enhanced customization options.

 ![repository-open-graph-template](https://user-images.githubusercontent.com/51493723/217698608-f15c79a3-b74d-40db-a81b-199a223cb789.jpg)

-## Current features (up to beta3 build 3199)

-- Android animations traced as accurately as possible to provide a Google Pixel-like experience (There are still some animations missing, but I will add them in the next updates as far as KLCK limits allow me).
+## Features

-- Toggle lock icon visibility.
+🔒 Toggle lock icon visibility.

-- Private notifications.
+🕵️‍♂️ Private notifications.

-- Custom fonts.
+🇫 Custom fonts.

-- Custom battery icon (3 styles).
+🔋 Custom battery icon (3 styles).

-- Customizable size and visibility of the navigation hint (the truth is that the hint is useless but to follow the aesthetics).
+➖ Customizable size and visibility of the navigation bar (this bar is useless but follows the aesthetics of the theme).

-- Force small clock.
+🔢 Force small clock.

-- Custom carrier name.
+📶 Custom carrier name.

-- Toggle battery percentage visibility.
+🪫 Toggle battery percentage visibility.

-- Small, Medium (Android 12) and Large (Android 13) media controls.
+🎵 Small, Medium (Android 12) and Large (Android 13) media controls.

-- Network, Bluetooth and ringer icons in the status bar.
+🛜 Network, Bluetooth and ringer icons in the status bar.

-- Interface layouts (Experimental).
+📐 Interface layouts (Experimental).

-- Adaptive "Grouped notifications bar" (Experimental) [Like Android 13].

-- Ripple animation when connecting a charger.

-- On-Screen Settings.
+⚙️ On-Screen Settings.

-- Simulated Monet Theming.
+🎨 Simulated Monet Theming.

+## User Experience

+I worked on perfecting details like animations and how the lock screen reacts to different interactions to give the user the most immersive experience possible, with details like:

+Wave animation when plugging in the charger.

+Smooth transitions when opening, closing and navigating On-screen Settings.

+Smooth notification and clock animations in all layouts.

+Media control animations.

+Visual and haptic feedback when touching or swiping.

+Dynamic interface elements such as status icons and notification container.

 ## Planned features

-- Charging animation (icon at bottom center).
+- Animated charging icon.

 - More battery icons.

 - Shortcuts.

-- Clock animation (Dynamic font thickness) [I don't know if I can do it but I'll try].
+- Dynamic clock font thickness [I don't know if I can do it, but I'll try].

-- "Clear all" notifications button.
+- "Clear all" button for notifications.

 - Expanded Media Control.

 - Weather in "At a glance".

-- More options for "On-Screen settings".
+- More options for On-Screen settings.

-- Option to minimize notifications to icons in "At a glance" (Like Always On Display icons).
+- AOD style notifications.

 ## Screenshots